oracle/cloudtestdrive/AppDev/wls/ll-wls-for-oke-jrf/wlsforocionokedeploy.md

-Add a new entry in your local machine `/etc/hosts` file to map the Public Load Balancer IP address with the **wlsoke** hostname:
+Add a new entry in your local machine `/etc/hosts` file to map the Public Load Balancer IP address with the **wlsoke** hostname, for example:

 > 193.122.49.85	wlsoke